LATEST CORONAVIRUS (COVID-19) UPDATES:

-The City of Racine Public Health Department operates a Needle Exchange Program (NEP) for residents of Racine and surrounding communities.
+The City of Racine Public Health Department Clinic operates a Needle Exchange Program (NEP) for residents of Racine and surrounding communities.

-Needle exchange programs provide new, sterile syringes in exchange for used syringes in an effort to help reduce the spread of HIV, Hepatitis C, and other blood-borne infections.
-Program participants are offered information on drug treatment program options and other health care.
-Other services provided include: testing for infections to which drug users are prone, including HIV and Hepatitis; education about harms associated with drug use and how to minimize them; and safe disposal methods for contaminated equipment.
+The NEP provides new, sterile syringes in exchange for used syringes in an effort to help reduce the spread of HIV, Hepatitis C, and other blood-borne infections.
+Program participants are offered information on drug treatment options and other health care.
+Other services include: testing for infections to which drug users are prone; education about harms associated with drug use and how to minimize them; and safe disposal methods for contaminated equipment.

 Narcan (naloxone) is an emergency treatment that can be administered for a suspected opioid overdose.
 It is available at no cost for clients, family members, friends, or professionals.